iLert/ilert-mcp-connector/README.md

 **Required Privileges:**

-The user needs only TWO privileges:
+The user needs the following privileges:

 1. **PROCESS** - Required for `SHOW PROCESSLIST` and `SHOW ENGINE INNODB STATUS`
 2. **REPLICATION CLIENT** - Required for `SHOW SLAVE STATUS` and `SHOW MASTER STATUS`
+3. **SELECT** - Required for `SHOW DATABASES`, `SHOW TABLES`, `DESCRIBE`, and `SHOW TABLE STATUS` on databases you want to query

 **Note:** The following operations work WITHOUT additional privileges:
-- `SHOW DATABASES` - works for any user (shows databases they can access)
-- `SHOW TABLES` - works if user has any privilege on the database
-- `DESCRIBE` / `SHOW COLUMNS` - works if user has any privilege on the table
-- `SHOW TABLE STATUS` - works if user has any privilege on the database
 - `SHOW STATUS` / `SHOW GLOBAL STATUS` - works for all users
 - `SHOW VARIABLES` / `SHOW GLOBAL VARIABLES` - works for all users

+**Important:** `SHOW DATABASES` only shows databases that the user has privileges on.
+To see and query databases, you need to grant SELECT privilege on them.

 **Example SQL Script:**